 Places to avoid in Barbados:

 While most places on the island are pretty much safe, there are definitely some areas that you should avoid.
-Most pickpocketing is being recorded around the popular sights, so keep an eye open.
+You might be wondering why is Crab Hill Barbados dangerous.
+Well, most pickpocketing is being recorded around popular sights like Crab Hill, so keep an eye open.
 Apart from that, crime rates in the capital city Bridgetown are the highest in Barbados.
 Note that the city is generally safe, but has a few sketchy areas.
 Here are the main places you should avoid:

 Staying away from these areas will add another level of safety to your trip.
 That being said, always make sure to stay aware of your surroundings, no matter where you are.